 Baroness Bertha Felicie Sophie von Suttner (9 June 1843 – 21 June 1914), born Countess Kinsky in Prague, was the posthumous daughter of a field marshal.
 In 1891, she was responsible for the creation of the Permanent International Peace Bureau in Bern.
 In 1892 she promised to keep Alfred Nobel informed on the progress of the peace movement and, if possible, to convince him of its effectiveness.
 She was awarded the Nobel Peace Prize in 1905.

-See graphic “Nobel laureates and Disarmament” published by UN Office of Disarmament Affairs for additional informations and a broader overview.
+See graphic “Nobel laureates and Disarmament” published by UN Office of Disarmament Affairs for additional information and a broader overview.

 1901 Frédéric PASSY, France (IPB Council Member)